K-P-creator/stats_functions_R/README.md

 to add the functions to your current instance of R studio.

+Some documentation is AI generated so proceed with skepticism

 ## Functions

 - **t_stat**: Computes the t-statistic for a sample mean versus a population mean.